IBMDeveloperBNL/quicklab-wa/README.md

 4. Fill in both variables (`drink` and `number`) and set the values to `null`.
 5. Click on the three dot menu on the right side of original Slots node `Order Drinks`, and select `Move`.
 Then, click the new context clearing node and move to `As Child Node` (So, the parent node is the context clearing node, and the slots node is the child).
 6. Go to the section called `Then assistant should` at the bottom of the context clearing node.
 Select `Skip user input`.
 7. Try it out!
-Without clearing the try it out panel, order a drink.
+Without clearing the 'Try it' panel, order a drink.
 Once finished, try ordering another drink and it should prompt you for the two needed variables again.
 Here's what the finished context clearing node will look like:

     ![clear context](./pictures/clear-context.png)